The A9 highway through Pallai, Pachchilaipalli

 Overview

-Pachchilaipalli (பச்சிலைப்பள்ளி) is one of four Divisional Secretariat divisions in the Kilinochchi District, Northern Province of Sri Lanka.
-Located approximately 40 km south of Jaffna, its administrative headquarters is in the town of Pallai (பளை), situated on the A9 Kandy–Jaffna Highway.
+Pachchilaipalli (பச்சிலைப்பள்ளி) is one of the four Divisional Secretariat divisions in Kilinochchi District, in the Northern Province of Sri Lanka.
+Located approximately 40 km south of Jaffna, its administrative headquarters is in the town of Pallai (பளை), along the A9 Kandy–Jaffna Highway.

-The name Pachchilaipalli is a compound Tamil word: பச்சிலை (paccilai, 'green leaf') + பள்ளி (palli, 'village') — 'the village of green leaves,' reflecting the area's lush vegetation and agricultural character.
+The name Pachchilaipalli is a compound Tamil word: பச்சிலை (paccilai, “green leaf”) + பள்ளி (palli, “village” or “settlement”) — meaning “the village of green leaves.”
+The name reflects the area’s green landscape, natural vegetation, and agricultural character.

-The terrain is flat — paddy fields, coconut plantations, palmyra groves, and fishing harbors.
-The division borders the Jaffna Lagoon to the northeast and contains several reservoirs.
-The population is 97.2% Sri Lankan Tamil, with 86.4% Hindu and 13.3% Christian.
+The terrain is mostly flat, with paddy fields, coconut plantations, palmyra groves, coastal fishing areas, and several reservoirs.
+The division borders the Jaffna Lagoon to the northeast.
+Its population is predominantly Sri Lankan Tamil, with most residents identifying as Hindu, followed by a Christian community.

 District